-I wanted to take a good hard look at kombucha (and perhaps a big drink of it) to understand why it has become such a popular supplement for those who choose a healthy lifestyle.
+I wanted to take a good hard look at kombucha (and perhaps a take big drink of it) to understand why it has become such a popular supplement for those who choose a healthy lifestyle.
 Do trusted health sources back up claims of its health benefits?
 Have any people found that rather than making them healthier, it actually made them feel bad?
-Is it something that I want to add to my diet?
+Is it something that I would want to add to my diet?

 But first, what is it?

 Kombucha is simply fermented black or green tea.
 Like any fermented beverage, it requires some liquid (tea), sugar, and some fermenting agent.
 In this case, the fermenting agent is the kombucha culture, a symbiotic mix of yeast and other microorganisms.
 A typical batch of kombucha is acidic and contains vitamin B, antioxidants, sugar, other chemical compounds, and a tiny amount of alcohol due to the fermentation process.